Mighty Joe Young (1949 film): Animation models

 Joe was animated using posable figures modeled after real gorillas.
 Each model, made of an aluminum-copper skeleton with 150 pieces, cost nearly $1500.
-Harryhausen designed the armature with ball and socket joints; early models were designed with hinge joints.
-Using ball and socket joints allowed for increased natural joint movement though they required frequent repairs.
+Harryhausen designed the armature with ball-and-socket joints; early models were designed with hinge joints.
+Using ball-and-socket joints allowed for increased natural joint movement though they required frequent repairs.
 Engineer Harry Cunningham was put in charge of assembling the armature.
-Years later, Cunningham denied assembling it and animator Jim Danforth guessed that Cunningham delegated the task to someone else.
+Years later, Cunningham denied assembling it, and animator Jim Danforth guessed that Cunningham delegated the task to someone else.
 Once the armatures were complete, Delgado formed the gorilla's muscles.
 To do this, he attached foam rubber, cotton, and dental dam to the armatures and covered them with latex rubber to begin molding.
 Forming the muscles directly onto the armature made it look like the muscles were moving as the model moved, necessitating careful attention to detail while creating the model.

 The next step was to add the fur.
 The fur used on the models was taken from the hide of an unborn calf; the fine hair worked well for a small-scale model of a large animal.
 O'Brien decided that it needed to be rubberized to prevent the hairs from sticking up when the animators handled the models, a problem that had not been addressed for the King Kong model.
 Familiar with his patented technique for rubberizing fur, O'Brien hired George Lofgren to prepare the fur.
 Lofgren stretched the hide, combed the fur, and covered the hairs with a washable adhesive.
 After the adhesive dried, he placed the hide skin-up in a sealed container with Dermestes larvae, which ate the skin but not the hair and exposed the hair follicles.
 This done, rubber latex was applied; the adhesive was washed away after the rubber cured.
-In all there were six models varying from 5 to 16 inches.
+In all, the six models varied from 5 to 16 inches tall.
 The smaller models were used for long shots of Joe.
 Harryhausen also created a 15-inch model of Joe's torso for close-ups, but it was never used because the other models sufficed.
 After filming was completed for the day, Delgado repaired the models.
-Having multiple models made it possible for animation to continue while other models were being repaired.
+Having multiple models made continued animation possible, while other models were being repaired.
 Delgado designed and sculpted additional models for lions, horses, and people to be used in stunt scenes.